Considering Birdsend as your autoresponder?

 I’ve sent over 80,000 emails with Birdsend over a 4 month period.

-So I have tested the tool on the ground long enough to do this review.
+So I have tested the tool on the ground long enough to do this review (and paid for it with my own money.)

 Let’s dive into the good, the bad, and the (really) ugly about the Birdsend autoresponder…